Why performing arts?

 - Students develop one performing arts skill that they have chosen to specialise in

 - Students develop an understanding of the performing arts industry

-- Students will prepare a variety of both solo and group performances, some of their own choice and some based on a given theme.
-They will work imaginatively and creatively in collaborative contexts, generating, developing and communicating ideas.
+- Students prepare a variety of both solo and group performances, some of their own choice and some based on a given theme.
+They work imaginatively and creatively in collaborative contexts, generating, developing and communicating ideas.

 Students research and replicate three professional works and study the interrelationships between practitioners.